askoutaris/appmetrics-prometheus/README.md

 ### ASP.NET Core - Setup

-In order to use TemplateBinder with ASP.Net Core you have to install <a href="https://www.nuget.org/packages/TemplateBinder.Extensions.DependencyInjection/" target="_blank">TemplateBinder.Extensions.DependencyInjection</a> nuget package
+In order to use AppMetrics Prometheus exporter with ASP.Net Core you have to install <a href="https://www.nuget.org/packages/AppMetricsPrometheus.NetCore/" target="_blank">AppMetricsPrometheus.NetCore</a> nuget package

 ```csharp
 public void Configure(IApplicationBuilder app)